Bao Finance Price Hits $0.0000 on Top Exchanges (BAO)

-Bao Finance (BAO) traded 4.6% lower against the U.S. dollar during the one day period ending at 9:00 AM ET on September 11th.
-One Bao Finance token can currently be purchased for $0.0000 or 0.00000000 BTC on major exchanges.
-Over the last week, Bao Finance has traded down 96.6% against the U.S. dollar.
-Bao Finance has a market capitalization of $17,200.50 and approximately $0.49 worth of Bao Finance was traded on exchanges in the last day.
+Bao Finance (BAO) traded flat against the dollar during the 24 hour period ending at 8:00 AM Eastern on September 18th.
+Bao Finance has a market cap of $17,200.50 and approximately $0.49 worth of Bao Finance was traded on exchanges in the last day.
+One Bao Finance token can now be purchased for approximately $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Over the last week, Bao Finance has traded flat against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.